Pyprohly/reddit-api-doc-notes/docs/api-reference/listings.rst

    :header: "Field","Type (hint)","Description"
    :escape: \

-   "sr_detail","string","Whether to include in each submission an `sr_detail` key that holds an object containing subreddit information in which the submission/comment item belongs.
+   "sr_detail","boolean","Whether to include in each submission an `sr_detail` key that holds an object containing subreddit information in which the submission/comment item belongs.

    This subreddit object has different fields than the ones returned from `/api/info`.